simonemungarirevelis/unicms-unical-storage-handler/docs/source/contents/02_getting_started/templates.md

 ---------

-Templates are managed as atomic, inheritable and composable elements, which can also be used by uniCMS for the construction of independent [blocks](https://unicms.readthedocs.io/en/latest/contents/usage.html#page-blocks) to be inserted in its pages.
+Templates are managed as atomic, inheritable and composable elements, which can also be used in uniCMS to create independent [blocks](https://unicms.readthedocs.io/en/latest/contents/usage.html#page-blocks) to be inserted in its pages.